ANASinfad/LP-python-Polygons/practica/README.md

 # Functioning

-The bot is quite simple to use. and it is possible to use all the commands described in the statement of the [project](https://github.com/jordi-petit/lp-polimomis-2020).
+The bot is quite simple to use, and it is possible to use all the commands described in the statement of the [project](https://github.com/jordi-petit/lp-polimomis-2020).
 You can always use the command /help to see the operations that bot can do.
 The bot can interact with different users at the same time, each user with their own polygons thanks to the context.user_data.